Archive for the ‘Investment Properties’ Category

 “Expired Listings” are properties that were on the market but didn’t sell.
 There can be a number of reasons for a property not selling: poor marketing, bad location, a house that needs extensive work… But the main reason that a house doesn’t sell is the price was too high.
 There are generally buyers for most segments of the housing market, if the price is right.
 There are also strategic ways of adjusting the price of a listed property, usually downwards, while it is on the market.

-Recently “Sold” properties that compare closely to your house probably tell the most about how much your house is worth.
-These are properties that buyers felt were the best value for them, given the choices available to them at the time.
-Now if one of those houses that “Sold” were next door to your home, sold yesterday, was built in the same year, same square footage, identical lot, same development and layout, same parking amenities, same number of bathrooms and bedrooms, same basement development, same condition… and was exposed to the market for all to see and then sold, then you would have a really good idea of what your home should sell for.
 However, it is never that simple.
 So we compare similar homes (“Active”, “Expired” or “Sold”) and we make adjustments to the probable value of your home, either up or down), to compensate for the differences.
 The more homes we compare yours with, the better idea we have of the true value of your home.
 Some examples would be: busy street versus a quiet cul de sac, larger home compared to a smaller home, large to small lot, extensively renovated compared to everything being original, in let’s say a 20 year old home.
 And if you are fair and honest in these comparisons, adding value or subtracting value, one can start to visualize how much your home is worth.

 Usually when I do a market evaluation I bring along all the relevant comparisons, full highlight sheets of “Active Listings”, “Expired Listings” and recently “Sold Listings”.
 Although I could select a few properties that closely compare and then have a computer program break down averages (days on the market, square footage, number of bedrooms, etc), I find it more informative to show my clients everything I see and explain to them how I analyzed the information to come up with what I think their home is worth.
 It is surprising how people will comprehend a seemingly complex calculation when given all the information, and a slight tutorial on how to analyze the information at hand.